webarch-coop/ansible-role-yarn/README.md

 # Ansible Debian Yarn Role

-This repository contains an Ansible role for [installing Yarn on Debian servers](https://yarnpkg.com/lang/en/docs/install/#linux-tab).
+This repository contains an Ansible role for installing [Yarn Classic](https://classic.yarnpkg.com/en/) on Debian servers using the `.deb` package.

 To use this role you need to use Ansible Galaxy to install it into another repository under `galaxy/roles/yarn` by adding a `requirements.yml` file in that repo that contains: